yavuzkavus/java-commons/README.md

 # Java Commons

-Various utilities that can be used in Java applications.
+Various utilities those can be used in Java applications.

 # Usage